qgis/QGIS-Enhancement-Proposals/qep-14-authentication-system.rst

 Once the master password is entered, the API is open to access auth configs in the auth database, similar to how Firefox works.
 However, in the initial implementation, *no* wall against PyQGIS access has been defined.
-This will lead to issues where a user downloads/installs a malicious PyQGIS plugin or standalone app that gains access to auth credentials.
+This may lead to issues where a user downloads/installs a malicious PyQGIS plugin or standalone app that gains access to auth credentials.

+The quick solution for initial release of feature is to just not include most PyQGIS bindings for the auth system.

-A simple, though not robust, fix is to add a combobox in ``Options -> Authentication`` (defaults to "never")::
+Another simple, though not robust, fix is to add a combobox in ``Options -> Authentication`` (defaults to "never")::

   "Allow Python access to authentication system"